Frequently Asked Questions

 This requires the contractor to loosely couple the integration to allow for the delivery of the system/software without the Astrodynamic Standards.
 This is typically done by designing/architecting the software/system where all of the Astrodynamic Standards Dynamic Link Libraries or Share Objects are placed in a folder.

-What does it mean the software is Export Controlled?
+What does it mean that the software is Export Controlled?

 Export controlled means that the distribution of the software falls under the International Trade and Arms Regulations (ITAR).
 What that means is that the U.S. Government controls the export and distribution of the software and technology as a means to promote our national security interests and foreign policy objectives.